Gpapu886/DIA-Det/README.md

-# CariesDIA-YOLO
+# DIA-Det

 This repository contains the model configurations and experimental results associated with the manuscript:

-**CariesDIA-YOLO: Dynamic Upsampling and iRMB-EMA Attention for Fine-Grained Pediatric Dental Caries Detection From Smartphone Images**
+**DIA-Det: A Dynamic Upsampling and iEMA-Enhanced Detector for Fine-Grained Pediatric Dental Caries Detection From Smartphone Images**

 ## Overview

-CariesDIA-YOLO is a lightweight object detector developed for fine-grained pediatric dental caries detection from smartphone intraoral images.
+DIA-Det is a lightweight object detector developed for fine-grained pediatric dental caries detection from smartphone intraoral images.

 The model is based on YOLOv8n and introduces: